RevealBi/Documentation/docs/user/tutorials-stacked-charts.md

 ---
-title: How to Create Stacked Chart Visualization in Slingshot
+title: How to Create Stacked Chart Visualization in Reveal
 _description: A quick tutorial on creating Stacked Chart visualization using a sample spreadsheet.
 ---